-To get order forms and information about filling your prescriptions by mail go to the website at selecthealth.org/medicare or call Member Services (phone numbers are on the back cover of this booklet).
+To get order forms and information about filling your prescriptions by mail go to the website at selecthealth.org/medicare or call Member Services..

-Usually, a mail-order pharmacy order will be delivered to you in no more than 7 days.
-If a medication takes more than 7 days to reach you, you may fill the medication at a local retail pharmacy.
+Usually, a mail-order pharmacy order will be delivered you in no more than 7 days.
+If a medication takes more than 14 days to reach you, you may fill the medication at a local retail pharmacy.
 You or the pharmacy will need to call us to explain the need for this fill.
-Please call Member Services (phone numbers are printed on the back cover of this booklet) for more information.
+Please call Member Services for more information.